Before you apply for a Bachelor's degree or another undergraduate course, you need to check you'll meet the entry requirements.

-Entry requirements usually outline what qualifications and grades you need before you start the course, including any subjects you need to study, where relevant.
+Entry requirements outline what qualifications and grades you need in what subjects, before you start the course.

 - a successful admissions test or exam